-For these medications to work, they must take them regularly and continuously Mild side effects from glaucoma medications are. common and should be discussed with the ophthalmologist.
+For these medications to work, patients must take them regularly and continuously.
+Mild side effects from glaucoma medications are common and should be discussed with the ophthalmologist.
 The most frequent side effects include a temporary stinging sensation, redness of the eye, changes in pulse or heart rate, every level or breathing, headaches and blurred vision.